ssuntro/NewsApp_Swift/README.md

 This project is setup to be one of learning tools for "Practical iOS with UIKit & SwiftUI" course(4 days) to guide student who has experience of basic swift syntax but has no experience on iOS development from scratch till deliver their first iOS app to Apple store.

-Note - For other version of "News app" such as Flutter, Android, React Native pls visit - [here](here https://github.com/ssuntro/news_app_flutter)
+For other version of "News app" which develop in difference mobile language and frameworksuch as Flutter, Android, React Native pls visit - [here]( https://github.com/ssuntro/news_app_flutter)
 <br />

 ### Include topics